Academic Integrity is a shared responsibility of the individual student and the College’s faculty and staff.

-Coastline College Faculty are responsible for ensuring that grades are truly indicative of the student’s learned knowledge as exhibited in the classroom and through their coursework.
-Student acts of academic dishonesty cause disruption of the educational process, weaken our College’s reputation, and present challenges for our faculty to fairly assess the student’s academic performance.
+Coastline College faculty are responsible for ensuring that grades are truly indicative of the student’s learned knowledge as exhibited in the classroom and through their coursework.
+Student acts of academic dishonesty cause disruption to the educational process, weaken our College’s reputation, and present challenges for our faculty to fairly assess the student’s academic performance.

 Procedures for Dealing with Violations of Academic Integrity

 Any Coastline faculty member who has evidence that a student has committed an act of academic dishonesty, shall, after speaking with the student, take one or more of the following actions:

 - Give the student an “F” grade, zero points, or a reduced number of points on all or part of a particular paper, project or examination; if the act of academic dishonesty results in a “F” grade or zero points being awarded to the student for that particular paper, project, or examination, and this result affects the student’s overall grade in the class, then the student shall be issued the proper grade, as affected by the specific “F” or zero grade, by the faculty member.

 For all incidents of academic misconduct, the faculty member will report the matter to the college disciplinary officer (the Dean of Students) using the Maxient Reporting Form.

 Actions by the College Disciplinary Officer

 Upon receipt of a report of an incident of academic misconduct, the college disciplinary officer will send a letter to the student inviting them to present a response to the allegations of academic misconduct.
 If a finding of academic misconduct is made, the student may be placed on disciplinary probation, with other possible sanctions being imposed pursuant to the District’s Student Code of Conduct.